Kentucky Medical Malpractice Statute of Limitations

 If the statute of limitations runs out, unfortunately, you will no longer have a case.
 The judge will need to dismiss your Kentucky case should you attempt to file once the deadline has expired.

-Fortunately, when you work with an attorney in a timely manner, you won’t need to concern yourself with this deadline, as your lawyer at Wilt & Thompson, PLLC, will do everything possible to get your claim filed with more than enough time to spare.
+Fortunately, when you work with an attorney in a timely manner, you won’t need to concern yourself with this deadline, as your lawyer at Wilt & Thompson, PLLC, will do everything possible to get your claim filed with more than enough time to spare to hold the doctor, hospital, pharmacy, or similar party responsible.

 Meet with a Kentucky Medical Malpractice Lawyer